The Last Starfighter: Potential sequel

 In February 2008, production company GPA Entertainment added "Starfighter – The sequel to the classic motion picture Last Starfighter to its list of projects.
 But two months later, the project was reported to be "stuck in the pre-production phase".
 It was still there as of January 2012.
 Hollywood directors including Seth Rogen and Steven Spielberg, as well as screenwriter Gary Whitta, expressed interest in creating a sequel or remake, but the potential sequel rights-holder, Jonathan R. Betuel, has allegedly indicated that he does not want another film made.

 The rights to the film have not been clearly defined due to conflicting information.
-Multiple sources say Universal Pictures still owns the theatrical and home media distribution rights while Warner Bros., which absorbed Lorimar-Telepictures (Lorimar's successor) in 1990, has the international distribution rights.
+Multiple sources say Universal Pictures still owns the theatrical and home media distribution rights while Warner Bros., which absorbed Lorimar-Telepictures (Lorimar's successor) in 1990, has the TV and international distribution rights.
 Another source states that Universal has the option to remake the film while Betuel has sequel rights.
 Further complicating the situation is a claim that both Universal and Warner Bros. each have remake and sequel rights.

 In July 2015, it was reported that Betuel would write a TV reboot of the film.

 On April 4, 2018, Whitta posted concept art for The Last Starfighter sequel on his Twitter account.
 In the same tweet, he also indicated that Betuel would be collaborating with him on the project.
 In a follow-up interview with Gizmodo, Whitta referred to the project as "a combination of reboot and sequel that we both think honors the legacy of the original film while passing the torch to a new generation."

 On October 20, 2020, Betuel stated that, with Whitta, a script for a sequel was being written and the rights to the film had been recaptured.

 On March 25, 2021, Whitta posted a sequel concept reel on YouTube called The Last Starfighters with concept art by Matt Allsopp and music by Chris Tilton and Craig Safan, featuring an audio clip from the original movie by Robert Preston.